Job Scheduling

 • Advantages: Provides fair treatment to all processes, and the processor overhead is low.

-• Disadvantages: Throughput can be low if the time slice is concise.
+• Disadvantages: Throughput can be low if the time slice is short.

 How does job scheduling software work?

-Below are some of the common tasks that job schedulers automate.
+What are some common tasks job schedulers automate?

 • Event triggering: Job schedulers can detect triggering events such as emails, file modifications, system updates, file transfers, and user-defined events.
 They can be connected to different APIs to detect such triggers.